Under the Affordable Care Act (ACA), small employers—those with 1 to 50 full-time equivalent employees—can offer small group health insurance.

 The table below outlines the average cost-sharing breakdown for each metal level.

 |Metal tier||Portion participants pay||Portion the health insurance plan pays|

-The amount employees actually pay out-of-pocket will depend on how much health care they need in a given year.
+The amount employees actually pay out-of-pocket for medical costs will depend on how much medical care they need in a given year.

 For example, if an employee has a Silver health care plan and only needs an annual checkup and a few doctors visits, they’ll spend less than 30% out-of-pocket.
 Yet if they have an extended hospital stay due to illness, they may end up paying more than 30% out-of-pocket to meet their deductible and cover their expenses.

-Each metal tier also has an out-of-pocket limit.
+Each metal tier also has an out-of-pocket limit for marketplace plans.
 This is the maximum amount employees would have to pay in a covered year before the insurance plan covers 100% of in-network care.

-In 2020, the maximum limit for any plan, regardless of the metal tier it’s in, is:
+In 2023, the out-of-pocket maximum limit for any type of plan, regardless of the metal tier it’s in, is:

 Bronze insurance plans generally have the highest maximum limits, while Platinum insurance plans generally have the lowest.
 Said differently, when it comes to actually using your medical insurance, Bronze plans generally cost the most for participants, while Platinum plans cost the least.

 Keep in mind that the metal level only refers to a plan’s cost-sharing requirements for in-network coverage.
-All individual and small group plans sold since January 1, 2014 must cover at least 10 essential health benefits (EHBs), regardless of the metal level.
+All individual and small group plans sold through the health insurance marketplace must cover at least 10 essential health benefits (EHBs), regardless of the metal level:

 How do I choose a metal level as an employer?